boyofgreen/web-app-HOL/native-app/README.md

 	* Packaging tab:
 		* Package (display) name: _To Do_

-	If you get prompts to replace files like this one when updating the images, click **Yes**.
+	If you receive prompts like this one to replace files when updating the images, click **Yes**.

 	![Replace image when updating manifest](images/replace-image-when-updating-manifest.png?raw=true)

 	_Replace image when updating the Visual Assets in the manifest_

-1. Press **Ctrl+Shift+F5** or hit the **Restart** button in the toolbar.
+1. Press **Ctrl+Shift+F5** or click the **Restart** button in the toolbar.
 The application will restart, and the changes just made will be applied.

 	![Restart Project](images/restart-project.png?raw=true)